 With the Sony A7S III just announced there are likely to be some bargains available on the A7S II.
 That camera has been doing a great job for many videographers and the A7S III doesn’t make an upgrade in resolution.
 Where it wins, however, is with the improved handling and feature set that should make creating great 4K video that bit easier.

 Sony A7 series = The Affordable Option

 While the A7 II was pretty decent, the Sony A7 III is much better.
 What’s more, at launch Sony priced it quite aggressively for a full-frame camera at £2000/$1,998 (body only) or £2,500/$2,198 with the 28-70mm lens.
 However, its price has fallen since launch.

-That’s not a figure to be sniffed at, but that money brings you a very capable AF system, that’s streets ahead of the A7’s and A7 II’s.
+Those are still not figures to be sniffed at, but that money brings you a very capable AF system, that’s streets ahead of the A7’s and A7 II’s.
 It also brings improved handling with the mini-joystick control, a touch-screen and twin card ports.